 Solution: Perform Penetration Testing Annually

 Penetration testing, conducted annually, can be a real eye-opener.
 When done correctly, penetration tests can find vulnerabilities before a hacker can, allowing your organization to address vulnerabilities before they become breaches.
-One caveat is that testing should be performed with a clearly defined scope and by an independent third party with verifiable credentials.
+One caveat is that testing should be performed with a clearly defined scope and by an independent third party, usually a security penetration testing company, with verifiable credentials.

 Challenge # 4: Data Safety

 Encrypting data is an extra safeguard to limit the damage caused by breaches.
 Today’s technology makes properly encrypting data easy and cost-effective.
 There’s very little reason not to encrypt highly sensitive data, such as employee Personally Identifiable Information.

 Solution: Have an in-place Incident Response Plan and Address Breaches Quickly Including Informing Those Affected

 If an organization does experience a breach, it’s best to address it quickly.
 Having an in-place, tested incident response plan is vital in this situation.
 Additionally, it’s best to notify affected parties as soon as possible.
 If you experience a breach, it’s a good idea to provide affected parties with credit monitoring services for at least 12 months.
 This gesture of good will can also serve to insulate an organization from potential legal issues down the road.

 Solution: Enlist Your Employees in Your Security Solution